mrkraimer/PY_NTNDA_Viewer/README.md

-# PY_NTNDA_Viewer 2020.02.15
+# PY_NTNDA_Viewer 2020.02.26

-PY_NTNDA_Viewer is Python code that is similar to the EPICS_NTNDA_Viewer that comes with areaDector.
+PY_NTNDA_Viewer is Python code that is similar to the Java EPICS_NTNDA_Viewer that comes with areaDector.

 ## Status